paultitze101/ISVEnterprise/README.md

 </a>
 </p>

+> *To drop a pea at the end of every mile of a voyage on a limitless ocean to the nearest fixed star, would require a fleet of 10,000 ships of 600 tons burthen, each starting with a full cargo of peas.* **John Herschel**, c.1850.

 Useful reference material:
 <BR>
 - [Breakthrough Propulsion Study](https://ntrs.nasa.gov/api/citations/20180006480/downloads/20180006480.pdf) - Assessing Interstellar Flight Challenges and Prospects, by Marc G. Millis, Jeff Greason and Rhonda Stevenson.